Earthsave Newsletter: Earth Friendly Food Choices

 EARTH FRIENDLY FOOD CHOICES FACEBOOK GROUP is a very active group that we host with nearly 5000 members from all across the globe.
 The group’s mission is to educate and support people in shifting toward a healthier, compassionate, earth friendly diet and lifestyle.
 We ask that all posts be in some way related to food or diet and lifestyle change.
 Please join us! http://www.facebook.com/groups/103906449752363/

 PLEASE BRING EMPTY INKJET & TONER CARTRIDGES to Earthsave and Meetup events for recycling.
-Our nonprofit group receives is compensated for every cartridge we turn in.
-Thanks so much!
+Our nonprofit group receives is compensated for every cartridge we recycle.
+Thank you so much!

 EARTHSAVE MEMBERSHIPS help us continue our important educational mission.
 Members receive a free 12-issue subscription to Vegetarian Times magazine.
 There are other benefits as well, including reduced attendance fees at our monthly dinner series.
 New members also get a free half-hour consultation with Registered Dietitian Mark Rifkin.
 Join Earthsave online at http://tinyurl.com/7e88ndb.
 Or if you prefer, send a check made out to Don Robertson to 517 Talbott Ave., Lutherville, MD, 21093.
 Then Don will go online and sign you up, and you’ll be receive confirmation from our home office by email.